 The AAPL chart shows VWAP (blue) anchored to the 2019 low.
 It provided excellent buy points when the price touched it later in 2019 and 2020.
 Compared to the popular 200-day moving average (red line), VWAP provided much better signals, in this case.

-The signals won’t always work out this good.
+The signals won’t always work out this well.
 The following chart of General Motors (GM), anchored to a major high, doesn’t provide the exact tops.
 Yet, by having this indicator on their chart, a trader could have avoided going long this stock, while it moved sideways, and then used the volume methods discussed prior to get short during the overall downtrend.
 Notice how volume increases as the price breaks through recent lows (down arrow).

 ETF Volume Analysis